 The EdD Programme normally consists of 4 years part-time study.
-Part I involves 6 modules in 2 - 4 years and Part II involves a research thesis produced in 2 – 4 years.
+Part I involves 6 modules which take 2-4 years and Part II involves a research thesis produced in 2–4 years.
 Students pay fees for each year of registration up to year 6.
 If additional time is taken, fees are not payable in years 7 and 8.

 A candidate for the Professional Doctorate in Education (EdD) degree must: